By Rachel Erickson

 “The most interesting thing about space exploration, in my eyes, is survival in unfamiliar conditions with limited resources for extended periods of time,” Jones noted in his final report.

-Bramblett is a Chemistry major with an interest in studying batteries, who found that NASA does so much more than send people to space.
+Bramblett is a chemistry major with an interest in studying batteries, who found that NASA does so much more than send people to space.
 The STEM Bridge Scholarship opened her eyes to the work NASA is currently doing in battery science.
-She found out about the annual Aerospace Battery Workshop at Marshall Space Flight Center and now hopes that she can be a part of this one day, to expand her knowledge of batteries.
+She found out about the annual Aerospace Battery Workshop at Marshall Space Flight Center and now hopes she can be a part of it one day, to expand her knowledge of batteries.

 When asked what advice she would give to students considering applying for the scholarship, Bramblett says to “open your mind to the possibilities beyond what you are doing on campus.
 Keep pushing forward and challenge yourself.”
-NC Space Grant’s STEM Bridge Scholarship aims to do just that, supporting the necessary students in order to diversify the STEM field of the future.
+NC Space Grant’s STEM Bridge Scholarship aims to do just that, supporting students who will bring a diversity of backgrounds and experiences to the STEM field of the future.